eceltov/V3Project/README.md

 In this graph, **box enlargement** refers to how many pixels the annotation bounding box was stretched in all four directions.
 For reference, all MVK frames have a resolution of 682x384.

+# Publications and Results

+This study found that sub-image search methodologies can significantly improve search performance, and it contextualized these findings with a theoretical upper bound.

+The **9-grid** emerged as a more performant alternative to whole-image search.
+It is simple to implement and remains reasonably user-friendly, requiring users to either specify a segment or draw a bounding box using an interface element.

+Although the **dynamic approach** performed worse, its effectiveness is directly tied to the object detector used.
+This suggests that further fine-tuning or the use of more advanced models could significantly boost its performance.

+A surprising finding was the **reduced performance of textual queries**, implying that explicitly specifying the locality of searched objects might actually cause more harm than benefit.

+Finally, this study laid the groundwork for two papers currently being submitted to the **SISAP 2025 conference**.
+The first paper [6] summarizes the improvements achieved by using static grids and details the data collection process.
+The second paper [7] focuses on the dynamic approach and compares it to the results obtained from the theoretical analysis.

 # Project Structure and Usage

 This project is structured as a collection of scripts, reflecting the diverse nature of its computations.
 The general workflow is divided into a **long precomputation phase**, where necessary embeddings and detection rectangles are generated, and a **shorter evaluation phase**, which produces CSV datasets for analysis.